CainaRibeiro/CainaRibeiro/README.md

 Front-end Web Developer
 -----------------------

 I'm currently learning HTML5, CSS3 and JavaScript.
-I'm a former chemical engineer who's found you passion in web development.
+I'm a former chemical engineer who's found your passion in web development.

 * 🌍  I'm based in Brasil
 * ✉️  You can contact me at [cainaribeiro.it@outlook.com](mailto:cainaribeiro.it@outlook.com)